Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/01. Field of Study Top Authors/README.md

 #### Input Parameters

-The script has the below parameters
+The script has the following parameters

 | Parameter Name |  Type  |                  Description                  |
 |----------------|--------|-----------------------------------------------|